ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 ## Conclusion

 We now have a (mostly) functional login page.
 The only problems are that we have to manually navigate to it, and it doesn't actually perform the login.
-Before we fix that far we are going to need to need to create a couple of services.
+Before we fix that we are going to need to need to create a couple of services.
 We will do that next.